dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 These steps describe how to update the app on Android, iOS, and Windows devices.

-## Update the Intune Company Portal app on your Android device
+## Update the Company Portal app on your Android device

-The Play Store alerts you when a new version of the Company Portal is available.
+Google Play Store alerts you when a new version of the Company Portal is available.
 You won't see a prompt in the Company Portal app itself.
-Select the alert and follow its instructions to update your device.
+Select the store's alert and follow its instructions to update the app.

-## Update the Intune Company Portal app on your iOS device
+## Update the Company Portal app on your iOS device

-When a new version is available, you see the "update" option when you're looking at the app in your list of installed apps.
+When a new version is available, an **Update** option appears in your list of installed apps, next to the Company Portal app.

 1. Open the App Store and search for **intune**.
 2. When you find the app, tap **Update**.

-## Update the Intune Company Portal app on your Windows device
+## Update the Company Portal app on your Windows device

+1. Open Microsoft Store.
-1. Navigate to the Microsoft Store and search for **intune company portal**.
+2. In the search bar, type **Intune company portal**.

-2. Follow the installation steps.

-    > [!NOTE]
-    > If you are unable to access the Microsoft Store, contact your company support.
+3. Click the app to install the latest version on your device.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).